caleb765landis/Bombs-Away/README.md

 Jump -> “up arrow” or “a” on xbox and “x” on playstation Set bomb -> “o” or “x” on xbox and “square” on playstation Detonate bomb -> “p” or “b” on xbox and “circle” on playstation

+## Credits
+All assets and animations were created by [Pixel Frog](https://pixelfrog-assets.itch.io/) on Itch.io.